 Katerina Daley is an alumna of Brandeis University and currently works at The Arc of Massachusetts, an organization that is dedicated to enhancing the lives of people with intellectual and developmental disabilites.
 For the past three years, she has worked with Nancer Ballard on projects involving the representation of female and outsider narratives in various media.
 She is originally from Cambridge, Massachusetts.

-Sage Hahn is an alumna of Brandeis University who studied Creative Writing, English and Women and Gender Studies.
+Sage Calder is an alumna of Brandeis University who studied Creative Writing, English and Women and Gender Studies.
 She worked with Nancer Ballard for two years on projects investigating the narrative structures in works involving the female experience.
 She is originally from Connecticut.